alberto-lazari/masters-thesis/chapters/permission-model.typ

 When accepting a permission request,
-Android saves the choice for the permission's group, so that the next time a permission from the same group is requested, the user is not prompted the permission dialog and the permission is automatically assigned the group's status.
+Android saves the choice for the permission's group, so that the next time a request for the same group is performed, the user is not prompted the request dialog and the permission is automatically granted or rejected, based on its group status.

 For example, when granting an app the "Read contacts" permission, the entire "Contacts" permission group is granted.
 This means that "Write contacts" (another permission in the "Contacts" group) is not granted yet,